 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.

-(a) Distinguish between "accounting policies" and "accounting standards".
+Distinguish between "accounting policies" and "accounting standards". (a)

-(b) Describe three objectives of the International Financial Reporting Standards (IFRS) Foundation.
-(6 marks)
+Describe three objectives of the International Financial Reporting Standards (IFRS) Foundation. (b)

 (c) The following information relates to the non-current assets of Jirani Mwema Ltd. as at 1 October 2016: